siriusphp/invokator/docs/1_callable_collection.md

 $callables->add([$logger, 'info'], -3);
 ```

+In practice you rarely instantiate a `CallableCollection` yourself — every [runnable callable stack](2_callable_processors.md) owns one internally and its own `add()` forwards to it (the collection is also what backs the priority ordering and serialization).
+The snippet above just shows what a runner manages under the hood.

 #### Callable priority

 By default, all callables in a collection have priority **zero** and callables with the same priority are executed in the order they are added to the collection.